Photo:@n11_daiju.m

-This time, we'll be looking at the gear used by Kawaguchi TKY Takaya, a professional skier and travel surfer who travels the world and also runs his own backcountry tours and works as a guide.
+This time, we'll hear from TKY Takaya Kawaguchi, a professional skier and travel surfer who travels the world, runs his own backcountry tours, and works as a guide.

-He took a leave of absence from university to train in freestyle skiing, experiencing the world-class skiing experience while living in Whistler and Banff, Canada.
-That spring, a solo ski trip to the Yukon and Alaska changed his perspective, and he began to focus on ski travel rather than park riding.
-He has visited over 50 countries with skis and surfboard, including a round-the-world road trip.
-His curiosity leads him to travel to remote areas and encounter ethnic minorities.
+He took a leave of absence from university to train in freestyle skiing, experiencing the world level through bum life in Whistler and Banff, Canada.
+After a solo ski trip to the Yukon and Alaska that spring, his values changed, and he began to focus on ski travel rather than park riding.
+To date, he has visited more than 50 countries with skis and a surfboard in hand, including a round-the-world road trip.
+He continues to travel to remote areas and meet indigenous peoples, following his curiosity.
 He

-also organizes BC tours and events in Japan to share the joy of skiing and travel.
-He is the leader of the travel planning project ShareTavi.
-He is the main guide at Nozawa Onsen COMPASS HOUSE and a JMGA-certified BC ski guide.
-(National English Guide-Interpreter Qualification, General Travel Agency Handling Manager Qualification, General Itinerary Manager Qualification, Rishiri Fuji Ambassador)
+also organizes BC tours and events in Japan to convey the joy of skiing and travel.
+He is the founder of the travel planning project ShareTavi.
+He is the main guide at Nozawa Onsen COMPASS HOUSE.
+He is a JMGA certified BC ski guide.
+(National English interpreter guide qualification.
+Comprehensive travel business manager qualification.
+Comprehensive tour manager qualification.
+Rishiri Fuji Ambassador)

 Kawaguchi TKY Takaya setup